What is a mentor?

 What is the commitment requirement?

-Our program runs for 12 months from May – April each year.
+Our program runs for 12 months from September to September each year.
 As a participant in the program your minimum commitment is to:

 Meet your mentee monthly for 1 hour